-- Digital assets that support ICT integration in education and training are managed; - A digital platform for managing digital assets (e.g., School Information Systems) in schools and teacher colleges is strengthened; and - c.
+- a.
+Ensure management of digital assets that support ICT integration in education and training; - A digital platform for managing digital assets (e.g., School Information Systems) in schools and teacher colleges is strengthened; and - c.
 E-waste management in education involving responsible disposal, and recycling to promote environmental sustainability and reduce the ecological impact of outdated technology is effectively handled in schools and teacher colleges.